profico/react-boilerplate/style-guide.md

 - Required props should be listed before optional ones

 - Events should start with the `on` prefix; event handlers should start with the `handle` prefix unless the name of the function clearly indicates what it does.
+Make sure the names of the handlers are easy to read and that the word flow is natural.
+General naming structure can be described like this:

+  > **Events**: `on<subject?><action>` where `subject` is optional because sometimes it can be implied what the event refers to.
+E.g. `onClick` and `onArrowClick`.

+  > **Event handlers**: `handle<subject?><action>` where `subject` is optional because sometimes it can be implied what the handler refers to.
+E.g. `handleClick` and `handleTableRowClick`.

   Examples:

   ```tsx
   import React from 'react';